-As part of our social contribution activities, we have concluded an Official Gold Partner Agreement with the Japan Para-Badminton Federation and have provided support for para-badminton since 2016.
+We have concluded an Official Gold Partner Agreement with the Japan Para-Badminton Federation and have provided support for para-badminton since 2016.
 For the purpose of supporting the stable operations of the federation, since 2017, we have lent the gym of Nishi Kasai Center Building owned by Hulic (Hulic Nishikasai Gym) to the federation at no charge as a practice gym dedicated for players from the Japan Para-Badminton Federation.
 We have conducted improvement work such as installation of slopes and plumbing so that the players can use the gym more comfortably.
+Additionally, we have been supporting the world championships and international games when they are held in Japan.
+This year, we are sponsoring the HULIC DAIHATSU BWF Para-Badminton World